This information is for patients taking or considering taking biologic or biosimilar medicines.

 Most regular medicines are made with chemicals.

 Biologic medicines come from living cells that have been changed to produce a medicine.
-Proteins in these medicines are usually larger and more complex than proteins in regular medicines.
+These medicines are more complex than regular medicines.
+This means they are more expensive to make.

 Biologic medicines have been used for many years for a wide range of conditions.
 They include hormones such as insulin (used to treat diabetes) and growth hormones, as well as antibodies for the treatment of autoimmune diseases and cancers.